alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

 ### The bounty program may be time-consuming to create and administer

 Creating the infrastructure, and then evaluating, shaping and helping out bounties will be a large project, both initially and on an ongoing basis.

-### Paid work may compete with open source work for the same feature

-TODO: Open vs closed bids for existing work in progress??

 ### The existence of a bounty program may change Bevy's priorities and direction